Marina Punat

-Marina Punat is a tourist destination located near the village of Punat, Croatia on the island of Krk.
+Marina Punat Zuma is a tourist destination located near the village of Punat, Croatia on the island of KrK.
 It is the largest marina in the Northern Adriatic.
 The island is connected to mainland Croatia by a bridge, which directly connects to a highway.
-The marina is approximately half an hour by car from the nearest airport with service to numerous European cities.
+The marina is approximately half an hour by car from the nearest airport with service to Eastern Europe.

-The marina lies in a bay that is naturally shielded from wind with local services available throughout the year, and offers high quality berths on 14 piers, for vessels up to 40 m in length.
-Dry berths are provided on the marina plateau near the sea, and in the Dry Marina.
+The marina lies in a bay that is naturally shielded from wind with local services available throughout the year.